 Assays employing crude extracts for topo II activity based upon relaxation of supercoiled DNA can be complicated due to the presence of topo I in partially purified fractions.
 Additional complications arise with contaminating nuclease activity (due to Mg++) which degrade or nick the supercoiled substrate.
 These problems can be avoided by using a catenated DNA substrate prepared from the kinetoplast of the insect trypanosome Crithidia fasciculata.
 KDNA is an aggregate of interlocked DNA minicircles (mostly 2.5 kb) that form extremely large networks of high molecular weight.
 As a result, these networks fail to enter an agarose gel.
 Upon incubation with topo II, which engages DNA in a double stranded breaking and reunion cycle, minicircular DNAs are effectively released (decatenated).
 The decatenated minicircles move rapidly into the gel owing to their small size.
-This reaction will not occur with topoisomerase I. TopoGEN has modified the original gel system described by Miller et al. (see below) to allow additional discrimination of activities using kDNA.
-The products of the reaction can vary as follows:
+This reaction will not occur with topoisomerase I. TopoGEN has modified the original gel system described by Miller et al. to allow additional discrimination of activities using kDNA.

 The marker is shipped at ambient temperature and should be stored a 4°C.